Sage & Prosciutto Chicken Saltimbocca Recipe

 - 1. Place 1/2 cup flour in a shallow bowl; set aside.
 Flatten chicken breasts to 1/4-in. thickness.
 Sprinkle both sides with salt and pepper; top each breast half with 2 sage leaves and 2 slices prosciutto, pressing to adhere.
 Dip chicken sides only in flour to coat.

-- 2. In a large skillet, heat oil and butter over medium heat; cook chicken for 3-4 minutes on each side or until lightly browned and chicken is no longer pink.
+- 2. In a large skillet, heat oil and butter over medium heat; cook chicken for 3-4 minutes on each side or until lightly browned and thermometer reads 170°.
 Remove and keep warm.

 - 3. In a small bowl, whisk the chicken broth, lemon juice, wine and remaining flour; add to the skillet, stirring to loosen browned bits from pan.
 Bring to a boil; cook and stir for 1 minute or until thickened.
 Spoon over chicken.
 Top chicken with lemon and sage if desired.
 Yield: 4 servings.

 1 chicken breast half with 2 tablespoons sauce: 355 calories, 17g fat (5g saturated fat), 128mg cholesterol, 1070mg sodium, 5g carbohydrate (0 sugars, 0 fiber), 43g protein.